AxFrancois/Netwok-Troubleshooting/Layer 2/STP.md

    - S7 receive q first BPDU from S5.
 He receive a second one from S6, and he is better than the one he got from S5, so he block the link S5-S7.
 He then receive another one from S5-S7, but the cost is higher so he drop it.

    ![](./Ressources/Images/stp-intro-2.svg)

+> 📍 Note that S5 isn't connected to the root bridge (S1) by the shortest path, but it's the best path for the network in term of cost.

 ## Documentation